Find the Best Mortgage

 Economists and policymakers predict that slightly more than $900 billion worth of mortgages may experience payment shock at renewal.
 This accounts for around 60% of all mortgages held at chartered banks set to be renewed from 2024 to 2026.
 Most Canadians are expected to renew their mortgages in 2026, with about $400 billion, or 26% of chartered bank mortgages, up for renewal.

-According to CMHC, around 2.2 million Canadian mortgages, approximately 45% of all outstanding mortgages, will need to be renewed between 2024 and 2025.
+According to CMHC, approximately 2.2 million Canadian mortgages, or around 45% of all outstanding mortgages, are expected to be renewed between 2024 and 2025.
 When these borrowers renew their mortgages, interest rates will be significantly higher, as many of these mortgages were secured at record-low interest rates between 2020 and 2021 during the pandemic.

-As reported by CMHC, around $2 trillion in mortgage debt needs to be paid off.
+According to CMHC, approximately $2 trillion in mortgage debt needs to be repaid.
 In 2023, only 5% of this debt was up for renewal.
 This year, 13% of the debt is scheduled for renewal.
-However, the percentage will increase significantly in the coming years, with 23% in 2025, 31% in 2026, and 21% in 2027.
+However, the percentage is expected to increase significantly in the coming years, reaching 23% in 2025, 31% in 2026, and 21% in 2027.

 What is the Great Renewal?

-The Great Renewal is a term nesto coined to refer to the massive number of Canadian mortgages expected to be renewed between 2025 and 2029.
+The Great Renewal is a term coined by nesto to refer to the massive number of Canadian mortgages expected to be renewed between 2025 and 2029.

-At the onset of the pandemic, homeowners used low mortgage rates to renew or refinance their mortgages.
+At the onset of the pandemic, homeowners took advantage of low mortgage rates to renew or refinance their existing mortgages.
 Over 30% of homeowners chose to renew into a variable rate instead of the historically popular fixed rate.
-As mortgage rates were historically low for most of 2020 and 2021, many homebuyers could qualify for a higher mortgage amount to enter the surging real estate market, even more so on a variable rate, as these rates were lower than fixed rates at the time.
+As mortgage rates were historically low for most of 2020 and 2021, many homebuyers could qualify for a higher mortgage amount to enter the surging real estate market, especially on a variable rate, as these rates were lower than fixed rates at the time.

-Policymakers and analysts expect approximately 50% of all mortgages to come up for renewal in 2025 and 2026.
+Policymakers and analysts expect approximately 100,000 mortgages to come up for renewal in 2025 and 2026.
 Mortgage interest rates are expected to stay elevated, creating payment shock at renewal time for those borrowers.

 Find out what experts predict for mortgage rates in nesto’s mortgage forecast.